chawins/Adversarial-Examples-Reading-List/README.md

 - A. Nguyen, J. Yosinski, and J. Clune, “Deep Neural Networks are Easily Fooled,” CVPR, 2015 IEEE Conf., pp. 427–436, 2015.
 - N. Papernot, P. Mcdaniel, I. Goodfellow, S. Jha, Z. B. Celik, and A. Swami, “Practical Black-Box Attacks against Deep Learning Systems using Adversarial Examples.”
 - N. Papernot, P. McDaniel, S. Jha, M. Fredrikson, Z. B. Celik, and A. Swami, “The Limitations of Deep Learning in Adversarial Settings,” IEEE, Nov.
 2015.
-- N. Papernot, P. Mcdaniel, A. Sinha, and M. Wellman, “SoK : Towards the Science of Security and Privacy in Machine Learning,” pp. 1–19.
+- N. Papernot, P. Mcdaniel, A. Sinha, and M. Wellman, “SoK : Towards the Science of Security and Privacy in Machine Learning.”

 ## Attacks
 - N. Carlini and D. Wagner, “Towards Evaluating the Robustness of Neural Networks.”